abrobins/Git-for-Web-Development-Project/README.md

 - [ ] TL then will count the Assignment as done by merging the HW back into master "STUDENT FORK".

 ## Stretch
-- [ ] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
-Independently research the following topics to learn more about Git.
+- [X] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
+Independantly research the following topics to learn more about Git.
-  - [ ] Research and understand what a `merge conflict` is and how to resolve it.
+  - [X] Research and understand what a `merge conflict` is and how to resolve it.
+  Merge conflicts happen when there are competing changes of the same lines of code.
+This command just forces you to select which version you'd like to commit.
-  - [ ] Research the Git commands `pull`, `rebase`, `merge`.
+  - [X] Reseach the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the master branch.

+  Pull request - a pull request is simply a notice to alert others of changes you've made to a certain branch of a repo on github.
+Once a pull request is created you can collaborate with others to determine if the code will be moved into the master branch.

+  Rebase - The rebase command integrates changes from one branch to another.
+It's similar to merge but different in that it rewrites the commit history in order to produce a linear sequence of commits.

+  Merge - This command will combine different sequences of commits into the current branch.
+It's often used to merge 2 branches.

-  - [ ] Research the Git commands `reset `, `revert`, `clean`.
-These commands will allow you to go back and amends previous commits you have made.
+  - [ ] Reseach the Git commands `reset `, `revert`, `clean`.
+These commands will allow you to go back and ammends previous commits you have made.

+Reset - A command used to undo changes

+Revert - A command used to revert back to a previous commit

+Clean - Can be used to remove untracked files

-- [ ] Research and set up a Graphical User Interface (GUI) Git console.
+- [X ] Research and set up a Graphical User Interface (GUI) Git console.
+ Setup GitKraken successfully on my Mac and opened up one of my repositories.

-- [ ] Research and setup SSH keys with GitHub, so that you do not need to input your username/password each time you push.
+- [X] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.